U1trajai/Librarian/README.md

 Build the thinnest possible end-to-end slice first — **GitHub code only, no Confluence, no reranking** — to validate that the architecture works before investing in every source type.
 This avoids a common failure mode: building all of ingestion, then all of chunking, then discovering at the very end that retrieval quality is poor and not knowing which layer caused it.

 This document covers that MVP slice in full detail (Phases 0–6 below).
-Everything beyond it — Confluence, GitHub issues/PRs, reranking, formal evaluation, and team rollout — is intentionally pushed to a single **"Beyond MVP"** section at the end, so the plan stays focused on what's actually being built first.
+Everything beyond it — Confluence, GitHub issues/PRs, reranking, formal evaluation, and team rollout — is intentionally pushed to a single **"Beyond MVP"** section at the end.
+A stretch goal (blast-radius dependency analysis) is also tracked separately — see that section below.

 ```
 Phase 0 → Phase 1 → Phase 2 (GitHub code ingestion) →